 Mr. Arora.
-In the event of an involuntary termination of employment (a termination of employment by us without "cause"), at any time before a "change in control" or more than 12 months following a "change in control," then Mr. Arora will be entitled to receive:
+In the event of an involuntary termination of employment (a termination of employment by us without "cause"), at any time before a "change in control" or more than 12 months following a "change in control," provided that he executes an appropriate release and waiver of claims, then Mr. Arora will be entitled to receive:

-- · continued payment of his then-current base salary for a period of 12 months and reimbursement of 12 months of CORBA premiums; and - accelerated vesting of the Time-Based RSUs, Investment RSUs and Eligible Option Shares for shares that would vest through the date 12 months after termination of employment.
+- continued payment of his then-current base salary for a period of 12 months and reimbursement of 12 months of COBRA premiums; and - accelerated vesting of the Time-Based RSUs, Investment RSUs and Eligible Option Shares for shares that would vest through the date 12 months after termination of employment.